-Please courageously take action and send an email to the Immigration Minister right now and insist that Care Workers deserve permanent residency status, family unity and full rights.
+We need you to send an email to the Immigration Minister right now and insist that no one should be left behind.
 This is about human rights, it’s about Canada keeping its promises, and it’s about ensuring health and care for everyone.
+(Organizations are encouraged to send an email directly on their letter head using this template)

 Email that will be sent to the Immigration Minister once you enter your information